Wick integrals: Wick integrals of entire one-forms in the Young regime

+Note that if $X$ is non-centred \emph{and} $f$ is time dependent, the Wick integral in the It\^o formula above can be further expressed as sum of two terms, one of which centred, as explained in \autoref{rem:non-centred}, and the other which can be incorporated in the sum by letting it start at $|I| = 1$. \end{remark}

-\end{proof} We note how the formula simplifies to the well-known It\^o formula for (centred) Gaussian processes, thanks to the vanishing of cumulants of order other than $2$.
-The following result is immediate.
+We note how the formula simplifies to the well-known It\^o formula for centred Gaussian processes, thanks to the vanishing of cumulants of order other than $2$.
+The following result is immediate, and in the literature on Malliavin calculus and white noise analysis, it has been extended to much more general functions than those considered here (indeed path-dependent and even anticipative).